hata/embulk-decoder-commons-compress/README.md

   - tbz, tbz2, tb2, tar.bz2
   - taz, tz, tar.Z

+If input files are concatenated gzip or bzip2 format, please set format parameter explicitly.

 ## Example

 - Use auto detection.
 This can use for 1 format like tar and zip.
 If you would like to use a solid compression format like tar.gz, please set the format to your configuration file.